 REGIONAL TVET TEACHER STANDARD FOR ASEAN

-Headed by SEAMEO VOCTECH, the RTTS was developed by a regional working group with the support of RECOTVET.
-The regional working group obtained voluntary contributions of expertise and experience from multi-stakeholder representatives of nine ASEAN Member States: Brunei, Cambodia, Indonesia, Lao PDR, Malaysia, Myanmar, Philippines, Thailand and Viet Nam1.
+Headed by SEAMEO VOCTECH, the RTTS was developed by a regional working group with the support of GIZ-RECOTVET.
+The regional working group was supported by expert contributions and inputs from multi-stakeholder representatives of nine ASEAN Member States: Brunei Darussalam, Cambodia, Indonesia, Lao PDR., Malaysia, Myanmar, Philippines, Thailand and Viet Nam.

 Who has acknowledged the Regional TVET Teacher Standard for ASEAN?